Refinancing your mortgage: Requirements explained

 1. An adequate credit score

 Your credit score directly affects your ability to refinance.
-Your credit score is a number from 300 – 850 that represents your creditworthiness.
+Your credit score is a number from 300 to 850 that represents your creditworthiness.
 Lenders look at your score to determine how likely you are to repay your debts and what mortgage rate to offer you.
-Minimum credit scores vary by refinance type and lender.
-If you're worried about qualifying for a refinance with your current credit score, know there are strategies for refinancing with bad credit.
+The necessary minimum credit score to refinance home loans will vary by refinance type and lender.
+If you're worried about qualifying for a refinance with your current credit score, know that there are strategies for refinancing with bad credit.

 Conventional refinance credit score requirements:

-Just like with your original mortgage, the higher your credit score, the lower your interest rate.
-Most lenders require a credit score of 620 or above to refinance to a conventional loan.
+As with your original mortgage, the higher your credit score, the lower your interest rate.
+Many lenders require a score of 620 or above to refinance to a conventional loan.
+However, if you’re considering a conforming loan, Fannie Mae and Freddie Mac have loosened their credit score requirements for this kind of mortgage.

 FHA loan refinance credit score requirements